Written By Sharon Boyd, RDH, BS. | Reviewed by Lara T. Coseo, DDS

 This infection will attempt to drain, and often causes a “pimple” or abscess near the root of the tooth, draining through the gum tissue.
 Most abscesses appear to come and go, but the condition is permanent until your dentist removes all of the decay and repairs the tooth.

 Viral Or Germ Infection In some cases you can develop gum infections due to viral or germ conditions.
-This is due to bacteria building up in the mouth due to bad habits and improper oral hygiene.
+This is due to germs building up in the mouth due to bad habits and improper oral hygiene.
 For example, not removing dentures or partial dentures can allow germs to buildup under the prosthesis and cause germ infections on the gum tissue.
 Viral infections such as ulcers can cause irritation, but typically go away on their own within about two weeks.

 - Swollen or inflamed gums